thecodrr/BreadPlayer/README.md

 6. Pickup where you left off.
 7. Loading songs from Windows Explorer
 8. Drag/Drop songs directly into library.

-##Current Status:
-###All Alpha features have been implemented.
-Bug hunting is now underway.
-Want to help?
-[Please grab the .appxbundle from here and start away!](https://github.com/theweavrs/BreadPlayer/releases/download/v0.1.1-alpha/)

 ##About the project:
 This project is being developed to acknowledge and rectify the scarcity of Music players in Windows 10 Store and also to provide flawless and feature-rich Music player to the end-user.
 It is still in a very **experimental stage**.
 [Go here to get an idea of where the project's going.](https://github.com/theweavrs/Macalifa/wiki/Road-to-the-first-release)